swch/strivve-docs/src/pages/sdktools/cardupdatr/iframe-sample.md

 ## CardUpdatr iFrame Sample

-Insert this code below into your page to host the CardUpdatr iFrame.
+Insert this code below into your page to host the CardUpdatr iFrame and replace __HOSTNAME__ with the hostname of your cardupdatr environment instance.

 ```javascript
 <div class="container" style="background-color: deepskyblue; width: 100%; text-align: center; padding-top: 3vh; min-height: 100vh;">